The first step in designing your own fashions is to draw a sketch of what you want your new style to be.

 A fashion design sketchbook helps you to create professional-looking sketches and illustrations, and maintain proper proportion (which is much harder than you think, if you're not a natural artist!).

 These sketchbooks contain croquis - nude figure templates that you use for drawing your design.
-Just draw the style you like right over the template - you'll have a professional-looking fashion sketch in no time!
+Just draw the style you like right over the template - the realistic sketch will help you truly visualize the look you're going for.

 Click on the images, below, to go to the item in Amazon.
 As an Amazon Associate I earn from qualifying purchases.
 This helps to keep this site free for your use.
 You are free to search Amazon for these or other similar items without using the affiliate links on this page.